lunasec-io/lunasec/docs/pages/deployment/deploy.md

 });
 ```

-Once you have done this and performed the required integration steps for your front end and back end applications, you
+Once you have done this and performed the required integration steps for your front end and back end applications, your data will be secured in production.
-will be ready to start protecting your data with LunaSec!